-There is a bunch of WordPress plugins that enable featured images in RSS feeds and I wonder why this is not a core feature yet.
+There is a bunch of WordPress plugins that enable featured images in WordPress RSS feed and I wonder why this is not a core feature yet.
 However, most of the plugins do it the “wrong way”, adding it usually to the beginning of the description field, rather than as a separate enclosure.
 This gives aggregators extra work, because they have to extract the image url and separate the tag from the description.
 While it is legal to encapsulate html to the RSS feed using CDATA tag, it prejudices the position of the image and poses more problems than it solves.
 I know it because I am just writing an RSS aggregator right now.

 I have found however two plugins that do just what needs to be done and nothing else.
 As usually, they are highly unpopular.
 The WordPress folks adore the bells and whistles an lots of settings.
 They feel the plugin is more serious if it is cluttered and has a so called “pro” version.